 Registered Staff Hours

-This nursing home actually received a decent grade in the area of nursing as well.
-We awarded it a grade of B- for that category, which is not a bad score.
-Nursing ratings are primarily based on the nursing home's nurse staffing.
+This nursing home's nursing grade appears to be one of its better features.
+The facility received a grade of B- in this category.
+Nursing ratings are largely associated with the facility's level of nurse staffing.
 This nursing home provides 0.3 hours of nursing care per resident per day.
 This is a much lower figure than we are used to seeing.
-Despite having low quantities of nursing care, this place actually fared better in some of the quality-based metrics we looked at.
-In fact, it scored well in terms of avoiding major falls and pressure ulcers.
-We consider these areas to be good indicators of the quality of nursing care.
-In some cases, the quality of nursing care is as important as the number of hours of care provided.
+Despite having low quantities of nursing care, this nursing home fared better in some of the quality measures we assessed.
+In fact, it scored well in the area of minimizing its residents' pressure ulcers and major falls.

 Does this page answer your questions about Golden Living Center-Sycamore Village?